Sarcoma in Children

 In addition to the TNM system, doctors use “Grade” (G) to compare cancerous tissue with healthy tissue and examine how much they differ.

 Using the T, N, M and G classifications, doctors assign a stage to the cancer.
-General stages for sarcoma are:
+General stages for sarcoma cancer are:

 • Stage I: The tumor is small and low grade.